Michaelangel007/blog/README.md

 GPU's contained to get faster and faster -- but they were also, ironically, TOO general purpose!
 At the end of the day you need the right bits in the right space at the right time -- you don't need the FULL operations of the GPU.

 ASICs (Application-specific integrated circuits) to the rescue!

-ASICs are just another word for _specialized hardware._
+ASIC is just another word for _specialized hardware._

-By cutting out all the extra stuff you _don't need_ you can build minimal circuits dedicated to solving just the ONE (or few) problem -- this is EXTREMELY efficient and low power.
+By cutting out all the extra stuff you _don't need_ you can build _minimal_ circuits dedicated to solving just the ONE (or few) problem that you _do_ need -- this is EXTREMELY efficient and low power.

 https://en.wikipedia.org/wiki/Tensor_processing_unit